Susan Sackett: Early life and early career

-Susan Sackett was born in New York City on December 18, 1943.
+Susan Sackett was born into a Jewish family in New York City on December 18, 1943.
 She was raised in Connecticut and graduated from Hillhouse High School in New Haven.
 She received BA (1964) and MEd (1965) degrees from the University of Florida.
 After teaching elementary school in Miami for two years, she moved to Los Angeles, where she taught for a short time.
 She quit her teaching job to work in the entertainment industry, spending four years with the National Broadcasting Company (NBC) as a publicity assistant and commercial coordinator.

 Writing career

 In 1974, she began an association with Star Trek creator Gene Roddenberry, serving as his personal executive assistant for over 17 years until his death in October 1991.
 She also served as his production assistant on Star Trek: The Motion Picture and worked closely with him on the next five Star Trek films.
 In addition, she served as production associate during the first five seasons of the television series Star Trek: The Next Generation.

 Sackett and her writing partner, Fred Bronson, wrote the TNG episodes "Menage a Troi" (teleplay) and "The Game" (story credit only).
 Additionally, while working full-time as Roddenberry's assistant, Sackett wrote three books about Star Trek: Letters to Star Trek, Star Trek Speaks!, and The Making of Star Trek: The Motion Picture (with Roddenberry).

 Another book, Star Trek: The First 25 Years, also co-authored with Roddenberry, was purchased by Pocket Books, although not published due to the publisher's legal entanglements.
 Instead, it became the basis of the 1994 book, Star Trek: 'Where No One Has Gone Before': A History in Pictures, by J. M. Dillard.
 In the fall of 1993, Billboard Books published Prime-Time Hits, her third Billboard book, and Hollywood Sings! was released in 1995.

 In 2002, her autobiography, Inside Trek: My Secret Life with Star Trek Creator Gene Roddenberry (Hawk Publishing Group) was released, detailing her decade-and-a-half-long romantic and intimate involvement with her mentor.
 In 2013, Amazon published a revised and updated eBook version for Kindle.

 She is author of other books also related to the film and television industry, including You Can Be a Game Show Contestant and Win!
 (Dell Books, 1982; co-written with Cheryl Blythe).
 Following her own advice as outlined in the book, in 1986 Sackett went on Jeopardy!, ultimately winning $6,400 in cash and a trip to Honolulu.
-(These shows aired as the first two games of the third season, Sep 8 and 9, 1986.)
+(These shows aired as the first two games of the third season, September 8 and 9, 1986.)

 Sackett and Blythe also co-authored Say Goodnight, Gracie! – The Story of Burns and Allen (E. P. Dutton, 1986; paperback edition, Prima Publishing, 1989).
 A revised and updated eBook version for Kindle was released by Amazon in 2016.

 In 1990, The Hollywood Reporter Book of Box Office Hits was published by Billboard Publications, with an updated and revised version released in 1995.